Alfresco/docs-alfresco/content-services/latest/develop/sdk.md

 ## Getting started with Alfresco SDK {#gettingstarted}

-Use these instructions to get started with using Alfresco SDK 4.7.
+Use these instructions to get started with using the Alfresco SDK.

 ### Prerequisites

-There are a number of software requirements for using Alfresco SDK 4.7:
+There are a number of software requirements for using the Alfresco SDK:

 * Java Development Kit (JDK) - Version 17
 * Maven - Version 3.3